super-position/hse-public/sna/exam/README.md

-# This is exam prem materials
+# This is exam prep materials
 Before entering exam
 1. Merge all lectures and go other all slides and pictures
 2. Look into formulas and learn how to count